 Newborn hiccups (or, in medicine, singultus) should be looked upon as a fact of life.
-Everyone gets the hiccups at one time or another, even babies and newborns.
+Everyone gets the hiccups at one time or another, even fetuses and newborns.
 In fact, newborn hiccups are commonplace events, and there are some good reasons for that.
 If a baby doesn’t have an occasional bout of the hiccups, it would be a very strange baby indeed.
 That said, there are newborns and babies that never seem to get the hiccups, but they make up a definite minority.

 The following five questions are probably the five that a parent is most likely to ask, coupled with the answers that parent is most likely to get from their doctor or pediatrician.